 \section{Results}

 The global properties are shown in figure \ref{global}.
-As is visible there is very little fluctuations in terms of the spatial size, which is here given in terms of the cube root of simplicies per fat time slice\footnote{If the universe would be spatially perfectly spherical, the maximum geodesic distance is around half the sphere, and about 3 times larger.
-In the figures \pref{i11} and \pref{prop} this is visible, as the maximal spatial geodesic distance plotted there is around twice as large.}.
+As is visible there is very little fluctuations in terms of the spatial size, which is here given in terms of the cube root of simplices per fat time slice\footnote{If the universe would be spatially perfectly spherical, the maximum geodesic distance is around half the sphere, and about 3 times larger.
+In the figures \ref{i11} and \ref{prop} this is visible, as the maximal spatial geodesic distance plotted there is around twice as large.}.
 Using \cite{Ambjorn:2008wc}, this implies a diameter of about 70 Planck lengths as maximum physical extent, and about 10 Planck lengths as minimal physical extent.

 As noted previously \cite{Ambjorn:2012jv,Loll:2019rdj}, the generated universes are of very similar properties, allowing to indeed identify our configuration-wise cosmological time to play a meaningful global role.
 We also observe the characteristic transition of the (Euclidean) de Sitter universe from a very small object to a very large one, which in Minkowski signature would be an exponential (inflationary) phase.
-We note that the average size of the QRCS changes, from a smaller universe in the small-extent time to a larger value.
-This change is not smooth, and the fluctuations peak briefly close to the onset of the expansion.
-Surprisingly, fluctuations are large not in the small extent time period, but rather in the large volume period.
+We note that the average size of the QRCS changes, from a smaller value in the small-extent time to a larger value.
+This change is marked by a non-monotonous change in the curvature fluctuation, which peaks briefly close to the onset of the expansion.
+Surprisingly, fluctuations are largest not in the small extent time period, but rather in the large volume period.

 We show the results for the inverse of the correlation function $C_{11}$, used for normalization, for three exemplary cosmological times in figure \ref{i11}, at maximum extent, at the fluctuation peak, and at minimum extent.
-The correlation function can be well fitted by an {\it Ansatz} with a constant term and a $\cosh$-behavior, with a time parameter smaller than the maximal extent measured by the number of simplices, and a characteristic, $\tau-$dependent scale, in dimensionless units.
+The correlation function can be well fitted by an {\it Ansatz} \be a+b\cosh(m(s-s_0))\nn \ee \no with a constant term and a $\cosh$-behavior, with a parameter $s_0$ smaller than the maximal extent measured by the number of simplices, and a characteristic, $\tau-$dependent scale $m$, in dimensionless units.
 At $\tau=0$ its value is $\sim 0.39\to 0.27 M_{\text{Planck}}$, where the conversion has been done with the simplex constant 2.1 \cite{Ambjorn:2008wc}.